rachtorr/alembic-kit/CV.md

 **Science Undergraduate Laboratory Internship, Transportation Systems**
 Argonne National Laboratory, Lemont IL (June – Sept.
 2016)

-  - Designed and troubleshot code in Excel VBA for a user-friendly version of VISION, a model of transportation energy use and carbon emissions
-  - Updated and analyzed trends of historical data on sales and usage of alternative fueled vehicles
-  - Created a cost calculator tool for the Clean Cities initiative that educates and encourages consumers on electric vehicles

 <br>

 **Summer Undergraduate Research Fellow**
 Scripps Institution of Oceanography, UC San Diego (June-Aug.
 2015)

-  - Analyzed output of nearshore physical oceanographic model using Matlab
-  - Compared model results of temperature, density, and wind speed with point data
-  - Communicated professionally with colleagues and presented a research poster

 ***